learnbyexample/Command-line-text-processing/ruby_one_liners.md

 26
 ```

-* extract block only if matches another string as well
+* extract block only if it matches another string as well

 ```bash
 $ # string to match inside block: 23